 Price Reduction Opportunities

-Inventory Levels Current inventory across these communities provides genuine choice without the bidding wars common in Austin and San Antonio suburbs.
+Current inventory across these communities provides genuine choice without the bidding wars common in Austin and San Antonio suburbs.
 Interest rates may be higher than pandemic lows, but rural property financing options and seller concessions can offset these costs.

 Investment Recommendations by Priority